Everything you need to know about charging an electric vehicle

 This means if you order Electric Ireland’s EO Mini Pro 2 7kW charger, the smallest one available on the market, and have it installed at your home, the total cost will come to €499, after the SEAI grant has been applied.

-To learn more about the SEAI grant take a look at our guide here.
+To learn more about the SEAI grant take a look at our guide on electric vehicle grants and incentives.

 Find affordable car insurance